 - Intense cravings (a major cause of relapse)

-- The most serious potential symptom during withdrawal is suicidal ideation, which can peak from 24 to 72 hours.
+- Suicidal ideation, the most serious potential symptom, which can peak from 24 to 72 hours after last use

 Day-by-Day Withdrawal Timeline

-The course of withdrawal can vary based on the specific stimulant but generally occurs this way:
+The course of stimulant withdrawal varies by the specific drug, dose, and duration of use, but generally follows this pattern:

 Stimulant Detox: Safety, Monitoring, and Suicide Risk

-Detoxing from stimulants is generally not medically dangerous and medications are rarely required.
-At the same time, medical detox which happens under the supervision of providers can be helpful depending on the situation.
+Detoxing from stimulants is generally not medically dangerous, and medications are rarely required.
+Medical detox under provider supervision can still be helpful depending on the situation, particularly when psychiatric symptoms are severe.

 Inpatient detox may be needed if the person: